kivS/Fluctus/README.md

 ### Structure
   - main.ts implements http server, global logging, auto-update, notifications, player positioning in screen
   - on http call from web extension, main.ts calls starts a renderer process to display player(player depends on request. eg: youtube player)
-  - the video player process has no access to node api and communicates with the main process via a preload script
+  - the player process has no access to node api and communicates with the main process via a preload script
   - the preload script implements pre-defined main resources the video player can access to